Select Page

 In Marrakech, you will enjoy the large Souks and the famous square of Jamaa El Fnaa.
 In this large dynamic square, you will observe storytellers, water-sellers, snake charmers, and Gnawa musicians.
 The square never sleeps.
 In fact, the square transforms into an immense outdoor eatery during the night.

 You will visit interesting places and Monuments in Marrakech such as Koutoubia Mosque which was built in the 12th century.
 Through the narrow allies, you will stroll discovering the city, and walk by “Seven Saints”.
 It’s been said that these seven holy people were the seven men who shone in their epoch as lights of direction due to the favors that Allah (God) gave them.
-The Sultan has ordered to hold a seasonal Festival of The Seven Men/Saints.
+The Sultan has ordered to holding of a seasonal Festival of The Seven Men/Saints.

 Back to the hotel where you will stay the night.